JonathanDeLeon/WWU-CS/README.md

 * Ignore characters we don't care about
 * Report lexical errors

-There are five classes in the project folder:
+There are five classe in the project folder:
 #### Sym.java
 Contains valid Oberon token codes
 #### Token.java